Why Hire Us?

 3. Our Courtroom Skill and Record of Excellence

-Cincinnati criminal defense attorney Brad Groene has proven himself in court time and again.
-We know how cases work in practice across Ohio and throughout Northern Kentucky and how prosecutors operate.
+As Cincinnati criminal defense attorneys, Brad Groene and Juliea Crumes have proven themselves in court time and again.
+We know how cases work across Ohio and throughout Northern Kentucky and how prosecutors operate.
 We understand what it takes to succeed in front of judges and juries and our results speak for themselves.